 Immersion in Dance

-Living and training on the beautiful historic grounds of Jacob's Pillow involves intensive studio work, performing weekly for Festival audiences, attending performances and events, and interacting with an international dance community.
-Classes, rehearsals, and coaching sessions from 9am to 5pm, six days a week, demand technical and performance skills, stamina, perseverance, risk-taking, and creative collaboration.
-Festival activities each evening are just as intense and inspiring.
+Living and training on the beautiful historic grounds of Jacob’s Pillow involves a full day of studio work, performing weekly for Festival audiences, attending performances, master classes, scholar-led talks, and interacting with an international dance community.
+Working six days a week, from 9am-5pm, demands strong technique and performance skills, stamina, perseverance, risk-taking, and creative collaboration.
+The inspiration to excel is motivated by your peers, the artist faculty, weekly lunches with Festival performers, performances, and other events that celebrate dance.

 A Community of Artists